Back to Training Programs Main Page

 Major Goal of Training Program:

-Our training program seeks to train internists and pediatricians to become leaders in the field of Allergy / Immunology.
+Our training program seeks to train internists and pediatricians to become leaders in the field of Allergy & Immunology, through engaging in state of the art clinical practice and research.

-The University of Arizona is a referral center for a broad patient base throughout the Southwest and Mexico.
+Fellows of the University of Arizona Allergy & Immunology Fellowship see patients at the Banner University Medical Center-Tucson outpatient clinics and hospital.
+Banner Heath is one of the nation’s largest integrated non-profit healthcare systems, and functions as the clinical partner of the University of Arizona, providing highest quality multispecialty care.
+We serve as a referral center for a broad patient base throughout the Southwest.
 We treat the full spectrum of allergic and immunologic conditions in both children and adults, and therefore seek to train physicians who are highly competent in diagnosing and managing these patients.
+Our fellows spend 50% of their time seeing patients, split evenly between Adult and Pediatric clinics.
 Further, we emphasize educating patients, their families and other health care professionals about these diseases.

 The University of Arizona Allergy and Immunology program is proud to be affiliated with the Arizona Asthma and Airway Disease Research Center.
-This fully-developed and internationally recognized clinical research program provides infrastructure for clinical and translational research studies focusing on respiratory diseases.
+This fully-developed and internationally recognized clinical research program provides infrastructure for clinical and translational research studies focusing on respiratory diseases, including BEAMS, PrecISE, and the Tucson Children’s Respiratory Study.
 In addition, our collaboration with researchers within the state-of-the-art University of Arizona Bio5 Institute allows diverse opportunity for development of research skills and projects.
-Trainees will benefit from hands-on research experiences, will formally present research at national meetings, and will prepare manuscripts for peer-reviewed publication.
+Trainees will benefit from hands-on research experiences, will formally present research at national meetings, and will prepare manuscripts for peer-reviewed publication during their dedicated 25% research time.
+Our program is also a Food Allergy Research and Education Clinical Center of Excellence.

 Trainees Accepted Each Year